 Dental Floss & Cats

-It’s possible your fur baby may require emergency surgery to remove the blockage safely.
-The good news is that cats who have this type of surgery go on to make a full recovery.
-However, the key is to get your cat to the vet as soon as possible.
-If an intestinal blockage is left untreated, it can result in death.
+It’s possible your fur baby may require emergency surgery to remove the floss safely.
+Linear foreign bodies can cause damage in multiple areas of the digestive tract making surgery difficult in severe cases.
+The key is to get your cat to the vet as soon as possible.
+If this condition is left untreated, it can result in death.

 For this reason, be sure to keep all types of string away from your cat, including dental floss!
-Never let your cat play unsupervised with yarn, string, etc. And be sure to keep dental floss where your cat can’t get it.
+Make sure that it is well out of reach or shut away in a cupboard to avoid accidents from happening.